1mdarwin/drw9/modules/contrib/slick_extras/README.md

    slidesToShow, Rows and slidesPerRow = 1.

 The first 2 are supported by core library using pure JS approach.
-The last is the Module feature using pure CSS Foundation block-grid.
+The last is the Module feature using pure CSS Foundation b-grid.
 The key is: the total amount of Views results must be bigger than Visible slides, otherwise broken Grid, see skin Grid above for more details.